LorisNanni/Leveraging-Deep-Ensembles-and-Multisensor-Data-for-Global-LCZ-Mapping-Insights-from-So2Sat-LCZ42/README.md

 # Deep Ensembles and Multisensor Data for Global LCZ Mapping: Insights from So2Sat LCZ42
 Deep Ensembles and Multisensor Data for Global LCZ Mapping: Insights from So2Sat LCZ42

+Attention!
+In the original version of the paper, the rows and columns in the confusion matrices are inverted.
+Here I have uploaded the PDF with the corrected confusion matrix.

 Clearly, the batch size and the number of training epochs are closely related to your GPU computational power.
 Adjust them so that the training is feasible on your GPU.